 Goodman & Nekvasil P.A., May Recover Investor Losses - Bart James Ellis (Bart Ellis) Fired by Ameriprise Financial Services, Inc. and Barred from Securities Industry

-From 2009 until Bart Ellis’ firing in 2012, Bart Ellis worked for Ameriprise Financial Services, Inc. According to FINRA’s records, Bart Ellis was fired by Ameriprise Financial Services, Inc. on October 8, 2012.
+From 2009 until Bart Ellis’ firing in 2012, Bart Ellis was licensed with Ameriprise Financial Services, Inc. According to FINRA’s records, Bart Ellis was fired by Ameriprise Financial Services, Inc. on October 8, 2012.
 Ameriprise Financial Services, Inc. reported to FINRA that Bart Ellis was terminated for company policy violations relating to accepting transaction requests and the use of discretion.

 Subsequent to Bart Ellis’ firing by Ameriprise Financial Services, Inc., FINRA investigated Bart Ellis and brought a disciplinary action against Bart Ellis.
 Bart Ellis was barred from the securities and investment banking industry by the Financial Industry Regulatory Authority (FINRA) on April 7, 2015.
 FINRA reports that the sanction was based on findings that Bart Ellis exercised discretion in a customer’s account at Bart Ellis’ member firm without written authorization.
 The findings stated that Bart Ellis falsified customer account documents.
 According to FINRA, when Bart Ellis learned that Bart Ellis’ customer had told Bart Ellis’ firm that Bart Ellis entered trades for her without prior discussion, Bart Ellis created entries in a computerized log of telephone conversations.
 According to FINRA, the entries falsely reflected telephone calls with Ellis’ customer, reflecting that she authorized transactions in her account.
 The findings also stated that Bart Ellis failed to appear and provide testimony to FINRA or otherwise respond to the requests.